Pre-defined Descriptor Files

 project

-Using the project <descriptorRef> in your assembly plugin configuration will produce an assembly containing your entire project, minus any build output that lands in the /target directory.
+Using the project <descriptorRef> in your Assembly Plugin configuration will produce an assembly containing your entire project, minus any build output that lands in the /target directory.
 The resulting assembly should allow your users to build your project using Maven, Ant, or whatever build system you have configured in your project's normal SCM working directory.
 It produces assemblies with the classifier project in three archive formats: tar.gz, tar.bz2, and zip.

 The following is the assembly descriptor for the project descriptorRef: